GoogleCloudPlatform/iap-gcip-web-toolkit/authui-container/README.md

   project-level IdPs, or tenant display name for tenant level IdPs.
 - Sign-in UI logo: This is not available by default.
 - OIDC and SAML button icon: By default, populated with placeholder icons.
+- OIDC and SAML button full label: By default, populated with the full label as set in the Cloud Console for the corresponding provider.
 - OIDC and SAML button display name: By default, populated with the display name as set in the Cloud Console for the corresponding provider.
 - OIDC and SAML button color: By default, populated with a default color.